Plotting

 Currently the function tries to plot legends for the different layout patches.
 The position of the different legends has been hardcoded in corners and might require users to tweak the axis limits (through k0l_lim, k1l_lim and k2l_lim) to ensure legend labels and plotted elements don’t overlap.

-• xlimits (Tuple[float, float]) -- will implement xlim (for the s coordinate) if this is not None, using the tuple passed.
+• xlimits (tuple[float, float], optional) -- If given, will be used for the xlim (for the s coordinate), using the tuple passed.

-• plot_bpms (bool) -- if True, additional patches will be plotted on the layout subplot to represent Beam Position Monitors.
+• plot_bpms (bool) -- If True, additional patches will be plotted on the layout subplot to represent Beam Position Monitors.
 BPMs are plotted in dark grey.
+Defaults to False.

-• aperture_ylim (Tuple[float, float]) -- vertical axis limits for the aperture values.
+• aperture_ylim (tuple[float, float], optional) -- If given, will be used as vertical axis limits for the aperture values.
 Defaults to None, to be determined by matplotlib based on the provided values.

-• color (str) -- the color argument given to the aperture lines.
-Defaults to None, in which case the first color in your rcParams’s cycler will be used.
+• color (str, optional) -- The color argument given to the aperture lines.
+Defaults to None, in which case the first color found in your rcParams’s cycler will be used.

 Example